arvinhm/ProtuMap/README.md

-# ProtuMap
+# ProtuMap Panel of Normals
-ProtuMap: Protein Expression Map
+ProtuMap: Protein Expression Map - Panel of Normals

-ProtuMap is a software tool that uses the Human Protein Atlas IHC-based database to explore protein level expression in different tissues.
+ProtuMap Panel of Normals is a software tool that uses the Human Protein Atlas IHC-based database to explore protein level expression in different tissues.
 It involves a robust number of proteins, more than 13,000, providing a comprehensive view of protein expression across various tissues.

 ## Features